Harmontown: Community controversy

 Harmon's openness on Harmontown frequently proved controversial.
 Following season 3 of Community, Sony fired Harmon as show-runner, and many fans noticed the show's tonal shift in season 4 with displeasure.
 Harmon avoided watching season 4 of his former show for some time, but after finally viewing it, he expressed his opinion of the season during a Harmontown episode.
-Harmon made comments referencing Jeffery Dahmer (a convicted serial killer and cannibal), and described his experience of watching the season as "like flipping through Instagrams and watching your girlfriend just blow a million [other guys]."
-Harmon subsequently publicly apologized for his comments.
+Harmon made comments referencing Jeffrey Dahmer (a convicted serial killer and cannibal), and described his experience of watching the season as "like flipping through Instagrams and watching your girlfriend just blow a million [other guys]."

 Reception

 The A.V.
 Club wrote that "The podcast is for fans only, but for that undervalued group, it's essential listening."
 CraveOnline wrote of the podcast: "If you're a Community fan, you're not going to want to miss the brains behind the show.
 If you're a comedy fan, you're not going to want to miss the show because it is, in all seriousness, the best comedy podcast out there.
 Harmon is a fantastic talker and storyteller and Davis is just as fantastic to listen to."